Forecast-it/handbook/how-we-work.md

 Screwing up is a great way to find out that your assumptions were wrong or that your model of the world was a little bit off.
 As long as you update your model and move forward with a better picture, you’re doing it right.
 Look for ways to test your beliefs.
 Never be afraid to run an experiment or to collect more data.

 Actually, if you never make a mistake you're probably not pushing yourself enough...
 Just don't be [Bart Simpson](https://www.youtube.com/watch?v=SVBR3mo9RKA), ok?

+>I must not fear.
+Fear is the mind-killer.
+Fear is the little-death that brings total obliteration.
+I will face my fear.
+I will permit it to pass over me and through me.
+And when it has gone past I will turn the inner eye to see its path.
+Where the fear has gone there will be nothing.
+Only I will remain.
+-- Frank Herbert, Dune